 Changes to the laws on marriage and civil partnerships in Northern Ireland from 13 January 2020

-Same-sex civil marriage and opposite-sex civil partnerships are now legal in Northern Ireland, following The Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019 coming into effect on 13 January 2020.
+From 13 January 2020 same-sex civil marriage and opposite-sex civil partnerships have been legal in Northern Ireland, following The Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019.

-Couples in Northern Ireland can now give notice of their intention to form a same-sex civil marriage or opposite-sex civil partnership to the Registrar in the local District Council, with a minimum of 28 days’ notice period required before such ceremonies can take place.
+Couples in Northern Ireland have been able to give notice of their intention to form a same-sex civil marriage or opposite-sex civil partnership to the Registrar in the local District Council, with a minimum of 28 days’ notice period required before such ceremonies can take place.
+The first same-sex marriage ceremony took place on 11 February 2020.

 Changes to the law in Northern Ireland on Abortion